International Academy for Professional Development Ltd

 IAFPD Diploma in Psychological Coaching

-The Diploma in Psychological Coaching is an ISCP Recogised course.
+The Diploma in Psychological Coaching is an ISCP Recogised programme and BPS Approved course.

 To enable successful graduates to become knowledgeable in coaching and the psychology of coaching and be proficient in coaching skills.
 The course objectives are all of those in each of the modules.